Dr Deirdre Conlon

 Dr. Deirdre Conlon (Leeds) with Dr. Nancy Hiemstra (Stonybrook, NY) (co-investigators).

 This project examines the conditions under which internal economies of exchange develop and operate within migrant detention facilities.
 The project investigates the social, political and economic implications of demand among detained migrants for material goods such as phone cards, toiletries, and supplemental food items and provision of as well as ‘labour’ opportunities available in exchange for these goods.
 Initially focused on detention centres in the metro New York/New Jersey area, a larger multi-site project is planned.

 - Research Matchmaking: Linking the demand and supply of research with migrants (2013-2014)

 Dr. Deirdre Conlon (Leeds), Dr. Nick Gill (Exeter) (co-investigators), ESRC Knowledge Exchange Grant

-This project aims to develop the online architecture—specifically, a website and online forum for the exchange of ‘haves’ and ‘needs’ to connect the research needs of those in the migrant support community with the skills and interests of migration researchers.
-The site will also provide resources aimed at facilitating and navigating collaborative and participatory engagement practices.
+This project developed the online architecture—specifically, a website and online forum for the exchange of ‘haves’ and ‘needs’ to connect the research needs of those in the migrant support community with the skills and interests of migration researchers.
+The site will provided resources aimed at facilitating and navigating collaborative and participatory engagement practices.

-Deirdre Conlon (Saint Peter’s University, NJ), Professor David Surrey (Saint Peter’s University) (codirectors), William E. Simon Foundation ($50,000)
+Deirdre Conlon (Saint Peter’s University, NJ), Professor David Surrey (Saint Peter’s University) (codirectors), William E. Simon Foundation funded

 Co-investigator with Dr. Nick Gill (Exeter) and Dr. Imogen Tyler (Lancaster), ESRC Small Grant £99,000 FEC